Production A-3.

 - other kids

 - Bit parts and extras.
-There are probably forty or fifty kids in the Freetown sequence, mostly in longshot, and even when not, they're difficult to connect with kids seen in other
+There are probably thirty or forty kids in the Freetown sequence, mostly in longshot, and even when not, they're difficult to connect with kids seen in other films.
+The

-films.
-The boys and girls number about equally, and there are probably about ten babies and toddlers.
+boys and girls number about equally, and there are probably about ten babies and toddlers.
+The payroll ledger makes it clear that at least some portion of this sequence was shot on May 17th, with

 the animals: